TT159/TT-Knowledge-Base/Paper Reading/2024-Having Beer after Prayer- Measuring Cultural Bias in Large Language Models.md

  We thus **construct a new benchmark, CAMeL** (Cultural Appropriateness Measure Set for LMs), which consists of an extensive list of 20,368 Arab and Western entities extracted from Wikidata and CommonCrawl, covering eight entity types (i.e., person names, food dishes, beverages, clothing items, locations, authors, religious places of worship, and sports clubs), and an associated set of 628 naturally occurring prompts as contexts for those entities.

+- Developed **CAMeL**, the first large-scale benchmark for measuring cultural bias in LLMs, containing 628 naturally-occurring prompts from Twitter/X and 20,368 culturally relevant entities (e.g., names, foods, locations).
+- Designed two types of prompts: culturally contextualized (Arab-specific) and agnostic (neutral).
+- Created a **Cultural Bias Score (CBS)** based on language models’ preference for Western vs. Arab entities in text-infilling tasks.
+- Evaluated 16 LLMs (monolingual Arabic, multilingual) on tasks including story generation, NER, sentiment analysis, and text infilling.

+- Demonstrated that LLMs (even Arabic-specific ones) often prefer Western entities in culturally Arab contexts, with CBS scores of 40–65%.
+- Identified that training data is a major source of bias; Wikipedia is the most Western-centric.
+- Analyzed stereotype presence in story generation, showing negative stereotypes associated with Arab names (e.g., “poor,” “modest”).
+- Showed that prompt adaptation (N-shot demos) can reduce bias, while culture tokens have minimal effect.

  we discuss that the prevalence of Western content in Arabic corpora may be **a key contributor** to the observed biases in LMs.
 我们讨论了阿拉伯语语料库中西方内容的流行可能是观察到的语言模型偏差的关键因素。